• Skip to primary navigation

 Loin:

-Wide, level and having moderate fleshing over short ribs.
+Wide, level and having moderate muscle from short ribs to hips.

 Rump:

-Gradual slope from hips to pins and otherwise wide and level from thurl to thurl.
-Pin bones should be moderately wide, set level with the tail head and have moderate fleshing.
+Gradual slope from hips to pins, wide and level from thurl to thurl, and proportionately well muscled.
+With good width between pin bones, set level with the tail head.

 Legs:

 Moderately heavy boned but not coarse.
-Forelegs heavily boned, strong, sturdy, straight, and set wide apart.
+Forelegs strong, sturdy, straight, and set wide apart.
 Rear legs straight when viewed from behind and set wide apart, providing ample height for udder clearance.
-Pasterns medium length.
-Strong and springy with proper slope.
 Well angulated from thurl to hock.
 Hock cleanly molded, straight from hock to pastern.

 • Poorly angulated rear legs